Trying to find an Electrician in Southlake, TX?

 - Landscape Lighting

-Electrical Safety Tips Follow the safety tips below to help keep you and your family protected:
+Follow the safety tips below to help keep you and your family safe:

-- Never cover up extension cords with carpet
+- Don’t cover up extension cords with carpet

-- Only use extension cords as needed.
-They are not designed for permanent use
+- Only use extension cords when you need them.
+They are not made for permanent use

 - Unplug appliances that emit sparks